HTTP AT Commands

 Example

-Query HTTP configuration:
+Query global HTTP configuration:

 AT+HTTPQUERY